01

 You walk away with

-A target-state architecture your teams understand and believe in, a phased migration plan with clear business milestones, and hands-on support through the hardest part - the cut-over.
+A target-state architecture your teams understand and believe in, designed for AI integration from day one, with a phased migration plan and hands-on support through the cut-over.

 03